 The purpose of this study is to determine if the radiotracer, \[68Ga\]Ga-ABY-025, used for PET imaging can help us better identify and visualize lesions or tumors, in patients who are receiving standard of care therapy HER2+ cancers.

 This study will assess a dose of ABY-025 followed by a tracer dose of \[68Ga\]Ga-ABY-025 in subjects with HER2+ solid cancers, or HER2+ or low breast cancer undergoing or planning to undergo treatment with standard-of-care HER2-targeted therapy for an FDA-approved indication.
-The study drug will be administered on Day 0, and \[68Ga\]Ga-ABY-025 PET/CT scan will be obtained the same day after injection of study drug.
-Patients will receive a phone call from a study coordinator post-injection to assess for adverse events.
-Subjects will undergo standard of care evaluation of their advanced disease per the discretion of their treating physician.
+The study drug will be administered and \[68Ga\]Ga-ABY-025 PET/CT scan will be obtained the same day after injection of study drug.
+Patients will have a follow visit 2-7 days post injection of the study drug.
+Additionally, subjects will undergo standard of care evaluation of their advanced disease per the discretion of their treating physician.

 Study Type